GoCarrot/carrot-blog/source/_posts/2013-10-20-how-to-create-a-facebook-application.markdown

 comments: true
 categories:
   - Facebook
-preview: Lean how to set up a Facebook Application
+preview: Learn how to set up a Facebook Application
 author: Alex Scarborough
 authortwitter: alexscar
 authorface: /images/alex_profile.jpg
 published: true
 ---

 If you want to allow users to log in to your app using Facebook, share using OpenGraph, send requests to their friends, or be listed in the [Facebook App Center](http://www.facebook.com/appcenter) you'll need to have a Facebook Application.

 Don't worry though, it only takes a few minutes to get a Facebook Application.

-## Let's get started!
+### Let's get started!

-### Register as a FB Developer
-First you'll need to register as a Facebook Developer.
-To do so, go to the [Facebook Developer Site](https://developers.facebook.com/apps).
+**First you'll need to register as a Facebook Developer.** To do so, go to the [Facebook Developer Site](https://developers.facebook.com/apps).
 {% img /images/register_developer.png %}
 **Click 'Register as a Developer'.**